cloudinfraz/redis-operator/docs/src/design/redisConfig.md

 - master redisConfig

-  The master redisConfig will be adopted by Redis cluster mode for the master nodes, the initial redisConfig will enabled if the master or slave redisConfig will't be specified
+  The master redisConfig will be adopted by Redis cluster mode for the master nodes, the initial redisConfig will enabled if the master or slave redisConfig will not be specified

 - slave redisConfig

-  The slave redisConfig will be adopted by Redis cluster mode for the slave nodes, the initial redisConfig will enabled if the master and slave redisConfig will't be specified
+  The slave redisConfig will be adopted by Redis cluster mode for the slave nodes, the initial redisConfig will enabled if the master and slave redisConfig will not be specified

 - initial redisConfig